Satellite (Lena Meyer-Landrut song): Background

+"Satellite".
+Through televoting, the audience chose "Satellite" to be Meyer-Landrut's designated song in case she won the show.
+In a second round of voting, Meyer-Landrut with "Satellite" was picked as Germany's entry for the 55th Eurovision Song Contest.
+Her subsequent recording of "Satellite" was produced by John Gordon, André "Brix" Buchmann, Ingo Politz and Bernd Wendtland and remastered by Sascha "Busy" Bühren.

+Composition

-"Satellite" is a pop song written by American songwriter Julie Frost and Danish songwriter John Gordon.
-Frost told HitQuarters that the song is about "unconditional love".
+Frost told HitQuarters that the song is about "unconditional love."
 The lyrics describe the thoughts of a woman in love ("I got it bad for you"), who is frustrated at being ignored ("I went everywhere for you/ I even did my hair for you/ I bought new underwear they're blue/ And I wore it just the other day.") and compares herself to a lonely traveller ("Like a satellite I'm in orbit all the way around you/ And I would fall out into the night/ Can't go a minute without your love."), but on the other hand seems to draw a kind of masochistic pleasure from her pain.
-Gordon has said it is a "bubbly" song, "pretty easy and sweet with cheerful lyrics" and "three chords".
-Frost, the song's lyricist, explained, "It deals with all the crazy hidden things a girl does and feels when she is in love.
+Gordon called "Satellite" a "bubbly" song, "pretty easy and sweet with cheerful lyrics" and "three chords."
+Frost further explained: "It deals with all the crazy hidden things a girl does and feels when she is in love.
 A man can make her feel everything at once, joyful but also tormented and helpless."

-A couple of years later Gordon's publisher Iceberg Publishing decided to send the song to Valicon, a large German production company, and the producer André ‘Brix’ Buchmann, who then submitted for consideration to Universal Music Germany.
-The song was one of approximately 300 titles for the talent show Unser Star für Oslo (Our Star for Oslo), a newly created national television programme to select the German entry for the Eurovision Song Contest 2010.
-"Satellite" was eventually chosen as one of four songs (alongside "Bee", "I Care for You" and "Love Me") to be performed in the final of Unser Star für Oslo on 12 March 2010.
-A ballad version was sung by contestant Jennifer Braun.
-Through televoting, the audience chose "Satellite" to be Meyer-Landrut's designated song in case she won the show.
-In a second round of voting, Meyer-Landrut with "Satellite" was picked as Germany's entry for the 55th Eurovision Song Contest.

-The recording of "Satellite" was produced by John Gordon, André "Brix" Buchmann, Ingo Politz and Bernd Wendtland.
-It was remastered by Sascha "Busy" Bühren.